 Individuals who possess bachelor’s degrees in human resources are well positioned for jobs in specialist roles like employee relations and compensation analysis, as well as HR generalists and associate roles.

 Bachelor’s degrees in human resources may be designed as Bachelor of Science (BS), Bachelor of Arts (BA), or Bachelor of Business Administration (BBA) degrees.
-All programs, although they may provide a liberal arts, scientific, or business foundation, prepare students to apply concepts of learning to social and workplace situations so as to enhance employee motivation and achievement.
+Although they may provide a liberal arts, scientific, or business foundation, all these degrees prepare students to apply concepts of learning to social and workplace situations in a way that enhances employee motivation and achievement.

-Coursework in a bachelor’s degree in human resources program often includes the following:
+Coursework in a bachelor’s degree in human resources will cover things like:

 - Employment law

 Master’s degrees in human resources, like their undergraduate counterparts, may be designed as Master of Human Resources (MHR), Master of Arts (MA), Master of Science (MS), or Master of Business Administration (MBA) programs.